AmeliaBeep/Project1-CSS-HTML/README.md

 Github pages automatically redploys site updates upon pushes to the remte repository

 # AI usage
 I mainly used AI to generate website name suggestions and produce the text to populate the website sections.
 Additionally I had it generate some of the HTML paragraph structure for the text it generated.
-It did somewhat help but add unneccesary tags I then had to remove.
+It did somewhat help but added unneccesary tags I then had to remove.

 I did not use to it fix or optimise any code for this project, because I did not feel the need to for this particular project.